This article contains the following sections:

-- Compare current to historical data to see trends over time?
+- Compare current to historical data so you can see trends over time?

 Build a complete story by comparing metric values over time and comparing data between different time periods.
 See trends and learn from the past and the present!